 Taxpayers dealing with IRS debt can strategically manage vehicle ownership to improve their financial position.
 Some strategies include:

 Understanding how the IRS treats vehicles is crucial when dealing with tax issues.
 The IRS rarely seizes vehicles but does account for them when calculating financial status.
-By strategically managing vehicle ownership and leveraging IRS rules on exemptions, loans, and valuations, taxpayers can improve their financial standing when negotiating payment plans or offers in compromise.
+By strategically managing vehicle ownership and leveraging IRS rules on exemptions, loans, and valuations, taxpayers can improve their financial standing when negotiating an installment plan.

 For more guidance on IRS tax resolutions and how to handle your vehicles in the process, consider consulting a tax professional who specializes in tax debt negotiations.